How do I apply and where is the Expression of Interest form?

 My nominated referee has more than one email address.
 Can I enter all of these?

-Only provide ONE email address for each referee.
+Please only provide ONE email address for each referee.
 It is up to you to ensure that this email address is the referee’s preferred contact and that it is entered correctly.
-If you enter multiple email addresses into the email field then that referee will not be able to be contacted.
+If you enter multiple email addresses into the email field, unfortunately that referee will be unable to be contacted.

-What if am not able to complete my application by the closing date?
+What if am not able to complete my Expression of Interest by the closing date?

-In order to be considered for a position, you must complete your application by the closing date.
-Late applications will NOT be accepted.
+In order to be considered for a training position, you must complete your Expression of Interest by the closing date.
+Late Expressions of Interest will NOT be accepted.

-Will SA Health contact me after the application closing date if I have provided insufficient information in my application?
+Will SA Health contact me after the Expression of Interest closing date if I have provided insufficient information in my Expression of Interest?

-You are responsible for providing complete and accurate documentation with your application by the closing date.
+You are responsible for providing complete and accurate documentation with your Expression of Interest by the closing date.
 If insufficient documentation is received you will not be included in the allocation process.
-If your application is deemed ineligible after submission you will receive an automated email notifying you of this.
+If your Expression of Interest is deemed ineligible after submission you will receive an automated email notifying you of this.

 Can I include both entry into vocational or pre-specialist training and general training in my preferences?

-If you choose not to accept this position you will NOT be offered another position.
-Once a match has been made your application will be removed from the system – whether you accept the position or not.
+If you choose not to accept this training position, you will unfortunately NOT be offered another training position within this centralised Expression of Interest process.
+Once a match has been made your Expression of Interest will be removed from the allocation process.

-How will I find out if I have received a position offer?
+How will I find out if I have received a training position offer?

 You will be sent correspondence via email.
 You may only have a short time to respond, therefore it is recommended that you monitor your email regularly.
-Alternatively, you may log in to the system to check the status of your application.
+Alternatively, you may log into your SA Health Careers Applicant account to check the status of your Expression of Interest.

-Can I change the documents I uploaded or provide additional documents after I have submitted my application?
+Can I change the documents I uploaded or provide additional documents after I have submitted my Expression of Interest?

-No. You are unable to change or upload additional documents once you have submitted your application.
-Applicants have a three week period in which to complete the online application form.
-You are encouraged to check all information in your online application as well as check to ensure all documents you upload are the correct documents and are legible.
-There will be guidelines in the application form about how to upload and how to check your documents.
+No. You are unable to change or upload additional documents once you have submitted your Expression of Interest.
+Applicants have a three week period in which to complete the online Expression of Interest form.
+You are encouraged to check all information in your online Expression of Interest as well as check to ensure all documents you upload are the correct documents and are legible.
+There will be guidelines in the Expression of Interest form about how to upload and check your documents.

-Once you have submitted your application and after the application closing date you can only:
+Once you have submitted your Expression of Interest and after the Expression of Interest closing date you can only:

 - Change your contact details.